 The Company has joint operations within its Oil and gas segment and participates in several unincorporated joint operations which involve the joint control of assets used in oil and gas exploration and producing activities.
 The Company accounts for its share of assets and income and expenditure of joint operations in which it holds an interest.
 Liabilities in unincorporated joint ventures, where the Company is the operator, is accounted for at gross values (including share of other partners) with a corresponding receivable from the venture partners.
 These have been included in the financial statements under the appropriate headings.

-(U) Common Control transactions
+(U) Common control transactions

-The transactions between entities under common control are specifically covered by Ind AS 103.
-Such transactions are accounted for using the pooling-of-interest method.
-The assets and liabilities of the acquired entity are recognised at their carrying amounts recorded in the parent entity’s consolidated financial statements with the exception of certain income tax and deferred tax assets.
+amounts recorded in the parent entity's consolidated financial statements with the exception of certain income tax and deferred tax assets.
 No adjustments are made to reflect fair values, or recognise any new assets or liabilities.
 The only adjustments that are made are to harmonise accounting policies.
 The components of equity of the acquired companies are added to the same components within the Company's equity.
 The difference, if any, between the amounts recorded as share capital issued plus any additional consideration in the form of cash or other assets and the amount of share capital of the transferor is transferred to capital reserve.
-The Company’s shares issued in consideration for the acquired companies are recognised from the moment the acquired companies are included in these financial statements and the financial statements of the commonly controlled entities are combined, retrospectively, as if the transaction had occurred at the beginning of the earliest reporting period presented.
+The Company's shares issued in consideration for the acquired companies are recognized from the moment the acquired companies are included in these financial statements and the financial statements of the commonly controlled entities are combined, retrospectively, as if the transaction had occurred at the beginning of the earliest reporting period presented.
 However, the prior year comparative information is only adjusted for periods during which entities were under common control.

 (V) Exceptional items